MicroMod ESP32 Processor Board Hookup Guide

 Ahhh, the Espressif ESP32.
 It's one of the most unique microcontrollers on the market.
 In it's native form, it has a laundry list of features.
 On the MicroMod Processor Board, we include the following:

 - 10-electrode capacitive touch support

 - Hardware accelerated encryption (AES, SHA2, ECC, RSA-4096)

 - 16MB Flash Storage

 Need wireless?
-The Espressif chip provides built-in BLE as well as a WiFi transceiver which sends and receives data through a 2.4GHz Antenna.
+The Espressif chip provides a WiFi transceiver which sends and receives data through a 2.4GHz Antenna.

 The ESP32 MicroMod has a few quirks.
 The ESP32's GPIO pins provide a lot of flexibility with what each pin can be used for.
 Whether it's I2C, I2S, SPI, UART, or PWM, the ESP32 MicroMod can do just about everything!
 However, with that flexibility and a fixed number of GPIO pins, the ESP32 isn't able to do it all at the same time.
 Below is a list of protocols the ESP32 supports, but pay close attention to the pins used, because some pins are assigned to two or possibly three functions.